JacekDubikowski/build-your-own-framework/readme.md

     }
 ```

-1. First, *RoundEnvironment* is used to provide all element from the compilation round annotated with *@Singleton*.
+1. First, *RoundEnvironment* is used to provide all elements from the compilation round annotated with *@Singleton*.
 2. Then the [*ElementFilter*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/util/ElementFilter.html) is used to get only *TypeElement*s out of `annotated`.
-   It could be wise to fail here, when `annotated` is diffrent in size than `types`, but one can basically annotate anything with *@Singleton*.
+   It could be wise to fail here when `annotated` differs in size from `types`, but one can annotate anything with *@Singleton* and we don't want to handle that.
    Therefore, we won't care for anything other than [*TypeElement*s](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/TypeElement.html).
    They represent classes and interfaces elements during compilation.

    *ElementFilter* is utility class which filters *Iterable<? extends Element>* or *Set<? extends Element>* to get expected elements with type narrowing to expected *Element* implementation.
 3. As the next step we instantiate *TypeDependencyResolver* which is part of our framework.
-The class is responsible for getting type element,
+The class is responsible for getting the type element,
    checking if it has only one constructor and what are the constructor parameters.
 We would cover its code later on.
 4. Then we resolve our dependencies using *TypeResolver* to be able to build our *BeanDefinition* instance.
-5. The last thing to do is to write Java files definitions that we would cover in Step 5.
+5. The last thing to do is to write Java files with definitions that we would cover in Step 5.

 Getting back to TypeDefinitionResolver, the below code shows the implementation: